opnfv/opnfvdocs/docs/release/installation.introduction.rst

 Abstract
 ========

-This an overview document for the installation of the Hunter release of OPNFV.
+This an overview document for the installation of the Iruya release of OPNFV.

-The Hunter release can be installed making use of one of the installer projects in OPNFV:
+The Iruya release can be installed making use of one of the installer projects in OPNFV:
-Apex or Fuel.
+Airship or Fuel.
 Each installer provides the ability to install a common OPNFV platform as well as integrating additional features delivered through a variety of scenarios by the OPNFV community.